evan108108/Scalar/README.md

 # Starship/Scalar

 Provides Scalar Objects in PHP* thus helping improve PHP's inconstant API.
-The best part is that you can use any of PHP's built in string functions!
+The best part is that you can use any of PHP's built in string / array functions!

 *Currently Scalar supports strings and arrays but future versions will support numbers and objects.
 *This library requires PHP 5.3 or greater.